rhkr827/Private_Projects/README_ENG.md

 #### Function

 - Display trend charts Whole or 90 days period, possible checking system status per server
-  - parameters included DB Size, CPU and Memory usage, elapsed time and usage time per functions of Ovalis, a number of users, errors etc..
+  - parameters are DB Size, CPU and Memory usage, elapsed time and usage time per functions of Ovalis, a number of users, errors etc.
 - In case daily log, possible more detailed analyzing the solution system

 #### Development environment